brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Can Bob determine which bits in the block are in error?
 Well, no, he cannot.
 Can Bob at least determine whether there are any errors in the block or not?
 Well, no, he cannot determine even that.

 What can Bob determine then?
-Well, Bob can determine whether there are an even or an odd number of errors in the block, by using the following table:
+Well, Bob can determine whether there are an even or an odd number of errors in the block (the so-called error parity), by using the following table:

 .. tabularcolumns:: |c|c|c|